 An unfathomable amount of firsts and memories transpire within the months of pregnancy, especially for first-time moms.
 Capturing it all can be tedious without some much needed assistance.

 Pregnancy Journals provide guidelines anyone can follow along.
-From prompt filled journals to freestyle notetaking, and plenty of other options in between, we have you covered with the seven best to choose from in 2020.
+From prompt filled journals to freestyle notetaking, and plenty of other options in between, we have you covered with the 11 best to choose from this year.

 Keep in mind: Journaling begins at week 9, but you can fill in other information before then.
 It’s not ideal for extensive journaling, which is good news for those who prefer assistance recalling significant moments.